 I was recently asked to appear on a panel at DrupalSouth Melbourne to discuss the “Future of web”.
-Big topic.
+It's a big topic.
 In order to gather my thoughts and arrive at least a little prepared, I thought that it would be a good idea to get some of my thoughts on paper.

 AI and a changing landscape

 Yes. it can’t be avoided.
 AI has advanced at such a rapid rate that it is now surpassing human capabilities across nearly all areas of human endeavour, including content creation and the ability to answer questions.
-These developments pose massive challenges to the status quo.
+These developments are changing the global landscape and will alter the way humans work and play.
+This will impact "the web" but also the real world.
 There will be fundamental changes in the way work is organised.

 SEO is dead